AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-cbatu-external_state_variables-03:

-3. All Volatile objects are considered to have one or more external state properties, either given explicitly in their declaration or implicitly when all the properties are considered to be True.
-The following rules also apply to all Volatile objects.
+3. All effectively volatile objects are considered to have one or more external state properties, either given explicitly in their declaration or implicitly when all the properties are considered to be True.
+The following rules also apply to all effectively volatile objects.

 .. _tu-fe-external_state_variables-04:

-4. The aspects shall only be specified in the aspect specification of a Volatile object declaration excluding Volatile formal parameter declarations.
+4. The aspects shall only be specified in the aspect specification of an effectively volatile object declaration excluding volatile formal parameter declarations.

 .. _tu-fe-external_state_variables-05:

-5. The declaration of a Volatile object (other than as a formal parameter) shall be at library level.
+5. The declaration of an effectively volatile object (other than as a formal parameter) shall be at library level.
 [That is, it shall not be declared within the scope of a subprogram body.
-A Volatile variable has an external effect and therefore should be global even if it is not visible.
+An effectively volatile object has an external effect and therefore should be global even if it is not visible.
 It is made visible via a state abstraction.]

 .. _tu-fe-external_state_variables-06:

-6. A constant, a discriminant or a loop parameter shall not be Volatile.
+6. A constant object, a discriminant or a loop parameter shall not be effectively volatile.

 .. _tu-fe-external_state_variables-07:

-7. A non-volatile object shall not have a Volatile component.
+7. A object which is not effectively volatile shall not have a volatile component.

 .. _tu-fe-external_state_variables-08:

-8. A Volatile object shall not be used as an actual parameter in a generic instantiation.
+8. An effectively volatile object shall not be used as an actual parameter in a generic instantiation.

 .. _tu-fe-external_state_variables-09:

-9. A Volatile object shall not be a ``global_item`` of a function.
+9. An effectively volatile object shall not be a ``global_item`` of a function.

 .. _tu-fe-nt-external_state_variables-10:

-10. A function shall not have a formal parameter of a Volatile type.
+10. A function shall not have a formal parameter of an effectively volatile type.

 .. _tu-fe-external_state_variables-11:

-11. If a Volatile object has set to True any of:
+11. If an effectively volatile object has set to True any of:

    - Async_Readers, Effective_Writes or Effective_Reads - it may only
      used as an actual parameter of a procedure whose corresponding